Skip to content

 Conda-based installation

-First, make sure that you have read and understood the license terms for Miniconda and any used channels before using the command.
+If you use environments installed with Tykky versions older than 0.4.0, please ensure that you have read and understood the license terms for Miniconda and any used channels before using the command.

 1) Create a Conda environment file env.yml: